-My work has appeared in Darling Magazine, City Arts Magazine, Oregon Bride Magazine, Line Zero Literary Journal, Script Literary Journal, All Things Real Estate, Sports + Lifestyle Unlimited, and extensive online publications.
-For three years I have supported small businesses and writers with content creation (blogs, newsletters, etc), social media marketing, and editing.
+My other work has appeared in Darling Magazine, City Arts Magazine, Oregon Bride Magazine, Line Zero Literary Journal, Script Literary Journal, All Things Real Estate, Sports + Lifestyle Unlimited, and extensive online publications.
+For nearly a decade I have supported small businesses and writers with content creation (blogs, newsletters, etc), social media marketing, and editing.
 I also ghost write books for Nonfictionbook.co, and have a degree in English (writing track) and Theatre from Whitworth University.

 I also wrote a seven-month column for Darling Magazine entitled: Two Left Feet: Adventures In Dance With An Untrained Dancer.

 For writing samples categorized by subject matter, see below.